Memorial Day Miracle: The play

 Damon Stoudamire of the Trail Blazers was fouled with 12 seconds left in the fourth quarter.
-He hit one of two free throws to make the Trail Blazers' lead 85–83.
+He hit one of two free throws to make the Trail Blazers' lead a score of 85–83.
 The Spurs called a timeout to advance the ball to half-court.
-After the timeout, Spurs guard Mario Elie inbounded the ball past a diving Augmon to forward Sean Elliott.
+After the timeout, Spurs guard Mario Elie inbounded the ball past a diving Stacey Augmon to forward Sean Elliott.

 Elliott caught the inbounds pass near the sideline.
 He stayed on his toes while turning to shoot a three-pointer, careful not to set his heels down out of bounds which would have caused a turnover.
 With Rasheed Wallace running at him trying to block the shot, Elliott arched the ball over Wallace's outstretched hand and into the basket with nine seconds left to give the Spurs an 86–85 lead.
 Portland failed to score in the remaining time, and the Spurs, who had trailed for the entire game prior to Elliott's basket, celebrated on the court.

+The game was broadcast on NBC as part of its NBA on NBC branding.
+The call was announced by Bob Costas:

+"Elie will throw it in... into Sean Elliott.
+He fires the three... and hits it!"